 Young Writers Workshop

-The Young Writers Workshop is a two-week summer afternoon program that helps writers ages 9-14 develop and explore their creative writing talents and skills.
+The Young Writers Workshop is a two-week summer afternoon program that helps writers ages 10-14 develop and explore their creative writing talents and skills.
 See the easy two-step process below to apply.

 Sponsorship and Origins

 The Young Writers Workshop is a nonprofit program sponsored by the NC State College of Humanities and Social Sciences and the Department of English.
 The YWW was started in 1986 as a project developed by professor Lucinda MacKethan and originally sponsored by the Raleigh Writing Alliance, a group representing area writers and writing instructors.
 The very first guest writer in 1986 was award winning North Carolina writer Clyde Edgerton.

 Questions about the program can be emailed to the director, Dr. William K. Lawrence at firstname.lastname@example.org

-Students who will enter the 4th-8th grades in Fall 2018.
-Note that if you are entering 9th grade in the fall you will need to apply to the Teen Writers Workshop.
+Students who will enter the 5th - 8th grades in Fall 2024.
+Note that if you are entering 9th grade in the fall you will want to apply to the Teen Writers Workshop.
 All young writers must be ten years of age.

 Step 1: Application

 Please check back in spring 2024 for next summer!